Cy-clon3/awesome-ios-security/README.md

 - [MOBEXLER](https://mobexler.com/) - A customised virtual machine, designed to help in penetration testing of Android & iOS applications.
 - [frida Workbench](https://marketplace.visualstudio.com/items?itemName=CodeColorist.vscode-frida) - Unofficial frida workbench for VSCode.
 - [Apple Configurator](https://apps.apple.com/app/apple-configurator-2/id1037126344) - Apple Configurator features a flexible, device-centric design that enables you to configure one or dozens of devices quickly and easily.
+- [Corellium](https://www.corellium.com/) - Corellium is the only platform offering ARM-based mobile device virtualization using a custom-built hypervisor for real-world accuracy and high performance.
+- [Apple Platform Security](https://support.apple.com/en-gb/guide/security/welcome/web) - Explore Apple Platform Security.
+- [IPSW Downloads](https://ipsw.me/) - Download current and previous versions of Apple's iOS, iPadOS, macOS, watchOS, tvOS and audioOS firmware and receive notifications when new firmwares are released.
+- [theos](https://github.com/theos/theos) - A cross-platform suite of tools for building and deploying software for iOS and other platforms.